-Enterprise Service Management (ESM) means different things to different people, so it’s essential to clarify exactly what it means.
-That ESM applies service management principles and perhaps ITIL to all lines of business, not just IT services.
-And with the majority of business leaders believing that cross-departmental working at the enterprise level improves employee engagement and experience, ESM needs to be about transforming the organization from siloed and sequential activities to an integrated set of services.ESM needs to be about transforming the organization from siloed and sequential activities to an integrated set of services, says @ITSMNinja #ESM #ITSM Click To Tweet
+Enterprise service management (ESM) means different things to different people, so it’s essential to clarify exactly what it means.
+That enterprise service management applies service management principles and perhaps ITIL to all lines of business, not just IT services.
+And with the majority of business leaders believing that cross-departmental working at the enterprise level improves employee engagement and experience, successful enterprise service management needs to be about transforming the organization from siloed and sequential activities to an integrated set of services.ESM needs to be about transforming the organization from siloed and sequential activities to an integrated set of services, says @ITSMNinja #ESM #ITSM Click To Tweet

 To achieve this, trust is needed – between each of the corporate service groups.
 To earn trust, collaboration and shared goals are required.
 To build trust (which will take time), transparency, confidence in each other, and credibility with customers are needed.

 Finally, redefining the services from a customer outcome view vs. individual outputs is needed.
 For example, having a space to sit (or connect to remotely) requires access rights, equipment/devices, and understanding organizational culture and business models and procedures.
 A holistic view from the employee perspective, not just each of the shared services, is needed.
-Understanding the value stream for each service is required to understand how to reorganize and prioritize the opportunities for improvement (as part of an ESM initiative).
+Understanding the value stream for each service is required to understand how to reorganize and prioritize the opportunities for improvement (as part of a successful enterprise service management initiative).

 Getting started with an enterprise service desk